 It is notable that the 760D has a microphone port, which is missing on the GM5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 760D and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the 760D and the GM5 have been discontinued, but can regularly be found used on ebay.
 The 760D was replaced by the Canon 77D, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 760D Manual (free pdf) or the online Panasonic GM5 Manual.
+Further information on the features and operation of the 760D and GM5 can be found, respectively, in the Canon 760D Manual (free pdf) or the online Panasonic GM5 Manual.